 My first professional experience was as a business consultant for Arthur Andersen in the Advanced Technology Group, but when they closed doors I decided to pursue my interest in the French language and culture at the Monterey Institute of International Studies to get my M.A. in French translation.
-After graduate school I worked for a few years as a project manager at Medialocate, a translation and localization company based in Monterey.
+After graduate school, I worked for a few years as a project manager at MediaLocate, a full-service translation and localization company based in Monterey.

 It was the synergy of all of these experiences—computer and web technology, business consulting and project management—that inspired me to offer my services, not only to translation agencies, but to companies with little or no experience with translation.